My Story

 Bringing It All Forward

-After more than a decade embedded inside a single organization, Kip is bringing his depth to a broader stage — seeking OCM, OD, and organizational effectiveness roles where rare breadth in behavioral change, systems thinking, quality management, and agile transformation can be deployed at scale.
+After more than a decade embedded inside one organization, Kip is bringing that depth to a broader stage.
+He's looking for OCM, OD, and organizational effectiveness roles where a rare combination, behavioral change, systems thinking, quality management, and agile transformation, can be put to work at scale.

-He came to AI with principled resistance — philosophical and considered.
-What changed it was Stoic logic: if AI is reshaping the hiring landscape, the obstacle becomes the path.
-He didn't experiment passively — he built.
-In early 2026, Kip designed and deployed an integrated AI-powered job search ecosystem: automated scanning, on-demand document generation, Second Brain integration, and interview preparation — all connected and operational.
-The arc from skeptic to builder is itself evidence of the adaptability that defines his coaching practice.
+His path to AI started with real, considered resistance.
+What shifted it was a piece of Stoic logic: if AI is reshaping the hiring landscape, then the obstacle is the path forward.
+So he didn't just read about it, he built with it.
+In early 2026, Kip designed and deployed an integrated AI-powered job search system: automated scanning, on-demand document generation, Second Brain integration, and interview prep, all connected and running.
+That arc, from skeptic to builder, says as much about his adaptability as anything on this page.

 2014 – May 2025